What Gross Profit Margin Actually Tells You About Your Agency

 If your agency bills £800,000 in a year and your delivery team salaries plus freelancer costs total £400,000, your gross profit is £400,000.
 Your gross profit margin is 50%.
 That means for every pound you invoice, 50p goes to covering the people doing the work, and 50p is left to pay for everything else and generate profit.

 This number is the single most important metric for agency founders who want to build a sustainable business.
 Not revenue.
 Not how many clients you have.
 Gross profit margin tells you whether your pricing model works, whether your team is productive, and whether you have room to invest in growth without running out of cash.
-As ICAEW qualified accountants, we see agency founders obsess over top-line revenue while ignoring that their margin is eroding underneath them.
+Working exclusively with agency founders, we see agency founders obsess over top-line revenue while ignoring that their margin is eroding underneath them.
 That is how profitable agencies become unprofitable ones.

 Why Benchmarks Differ by Agency Type